oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 ```

 Wait a short while for the update to be applied.

+This is basically the same stockmanager code that was created in the Helidon labs, however it has a bit of additional code that generates errors at the rate specified by the errorGeneration rate we set in the config file.

 Now let's check that the change has applied by going direct to the stockmanager and seeing how it behaves, remember that we said that 0.5 (so 50%) of the requests should generate an error.